Survivors introduced at Woodbury in the television show The Walking Dead:

 - Action Survivor: Worked an office job and a normal suburban life before the end of the world.

 - Adaptational Attractiveness: He has long unkempt hair in the comic along with a much more overall menacing appearance.
-He dons a look similar to his comic appearance in season 4, however, though this trope still pretty much stands.
+He dons a look similar to his comic appearance in Season 4, however, though this trope still pretty much stands.
 It should be noted however that his other counterpart, Philip Blake, is described as a muscular, Tall, Dark, and Handsome man.

-- Adaptational Badass: He is extremely cunning compared to his comic counterpart.
+- Adaptational Intelligence: He is extremely cunning compared to his comic counterpart.
 He relies on his support network a lot less than his comic counterpart, for example.

 - Adopt the Dog: Lilly's Family.

 - And Starring: David Morrisey gets the "And" treatment.

 - Antagonistic Governor: He is the leader of Woodbury, and is one of the most dangerous villains the group ever faces.

 - Arch-Enemy: For Michonne.
 This is one sided in his part at first, but it became mutual after Andrea's death.